pakoito/Komprehensions/README.md

 # Komprehensions

-RxComprehensions is a library to reduce boilerplate and simplify your call chains.
+Komprehensions is a library to reduce boilerplate and simplify your call chains.

 ## Rationale